Why drug repurposing requires biomedical NLP and AI

 A recent study developed a framework to apply generative AI for drug repurposing studies.
 IMO Health scientists used NLP to extract biomedical entities and relations from 35 million PubMed abstracts.
 Using deep learning- based models, they built a knowledge graph of 20,000 entities (drugs, diseases, genes, etc.) and 10 million relations (“inhibits,” “treats,” “stimulates,” etc.) and scoring systems to predict the “treats” relations for each drug-disease pair.
 The evaluation module applied link prediction for 15 successful pairs of drugs and their new indications and found that all are ranked in the top 0.5% across all diseases.2

-To understand the applications of NLP and generative AI in clinical trial optimization; disease phenotyping and precision medicine; and adverse drug reactions, click below.
+To learn more about the applications of biomedical NLP and generative AI in life sciences – including clinical trials, adverse drug reactions, and disease phenotyping – click below.

 1Soysal E, Warner J, Wang J, et al. Developing Customizable Cancer Information Extraction Modules for Pathology Reports Using CLAMP.
 Stud Health Technol Inform.
 Aug 2019.
 Accessed via: https://pubmed.ncbi.nlm.nih.gov/31438083/